AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/gdpr-compliance-sites.md

-* Use a API ContextHub, no console do navegador:
+* Use a API do ContextHub no console do navegador:

    * O ContextHub fornece as seguintes camadas de persistência de dados: